reeawnc/cloudflare/demos/mcp-stytch-consumer-todo-list/README.md

 cp .env.template .env.local
 ```

-Open `.env.local` in the text editor of your choice, and set the environment variables using the `public_token` found on [Project Settings](https://stytch.com/dashboard/project-settings?env=test).
+Open `.env.local` in the text editor of your choice, and set the environment variables using the `public_token` and `project domain` found on [Project Settings](https://stytch.com/dashboard/project-settings?env=test).

 ```
 # This is what a completed .env.local file will look like
 VITE_STYTCH_PUBLIC_TOKEN=public-token-test-abc123-abcde-1234-0987-0000-abcd1234
+VITE_STYTCH_DOMAIN=random-domain-name.customers.stytch.dev
 ```

 Create a `.dev.vars` file by running the command below which copies the contents of `.dev.vars.template`